nocobase/nocobase/packages/plugins/api-keys/docs/en-US/index.md

 ## Introduction

 This plugin allows you to create and manage APIs.
-The generated API Keys can be used to access all `nocobase` APIs.
+The generated API Keys can be used to access all `NocoBase` APIs.

 ## Access Control